Frederiksberg Municipality

 Frederiksberg Kommune is a municipality (Danish, kommune) on the island of Zealand (Sjælland) in Denmark.
 Part of the Capital Region of Denmark and the city of Copenhagen, it is an enclave surrounded by Copenhagen Municipality.
-The municipality, co-extensive with its seat, covers a total area (land and water) of 8.71 km2 according to the Municipal Key Figures and has a population of 105,840 (1.
-January 2025) making it the smallest municipality in Denmark area-wise, the seventh most populous, and the most densely populated.
+The municipality, co-extensive with its seat, covers a total area (land and water) of 8.71 km2 according to the Municipal Key Figures and has a population of 106,150 (1 January 2026) making it the smallest municipality in Denmark area-wise, the seventh most populous, and the most densely populated.
 Its mayor is Michael Vindfeldt from the Social Democrats serving from 1 January 2022.

 The city of Frederiksberg is the only town in the municipality, and is therefore the site of its municipal council.

 Frederiksberg is located as an enclave within the municipality of Copenhagen, the national capital.
 The municipality was originally situated west of Copenhagen, but after a number of smaller municipalities were merged with Copenhagen in 1901, it became surrounded by Copenhagen.

 Frederiksberg was one of the three last Danish municipalities not belonging to a County—the others being Copenhagen and Bornholm.
 On 1 January 2007, the municipality lost its county privileges and became part of Region Hovedstaden (i.e. the Copenhagen Capital Region).

 Frederiksberg municipality was not merged with other municipalities as the result of nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Politics

 Municipal council

-As of 2022 Frederiksberg's municipal council consists of 29 members, elected every four years.
+As of the 2026-2029 term of office Frederiksberg's municipal council has increased its council to 31 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.